zendesk/redux-api-status/docs/actions.md

     OR

-    If promise resolves, dispatches success
+    If promise resolves, dispatches success with the response as the payload